leap-stc/leap-stc.github.io/docs/edu/classes.md

 ### Students cannot access JupyterHub

-Refer students to **SIGNUP TROUBLESHOOTING** if problems persist.
+Refer students to [sign-up troubleshooting](../../technical-reference/faqs) if problems persist.
 If this does not resolve the issue, please contact the [Data & Compute Team](../../support/contact).